 This means that if the other driver shares some responsibility for causing the accident, you might not be liable for the full amount of their losses.
 If they were primarily at fault, you might not be on the hook for any damages at all.

 How Your Lawyer Could Help You with Your Car Accident Case

 Your injury attorney could do the following for you and your case:

 - Recruit accident reconstructionists and expert medical witnesses

 - Make your case in court, if necessary

 Discuss Your Options with Kaine Law Today

-It is never in your best interest to assume what might happen if you are at fault in a car accident.
+It is never in your best interest to assume what might happen if you are at fault in a car accident – so get in touch with a car accident lawyer.
 In some situations, you might be surprised to learn that the law is in your favor.
+A

 If you have been injured in a car accident, Kaine Law might be able to help.
 For a free consultation, dial (404) 214-2001.